prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

 	USERELATIONSHIP ( 'Date'[DateKey], 'Sales'[ShipDateKey] )
 	)
 	```
-	*This formula uses the CALCULATE function to modify the filter context.
-It’s the USERELATIONSHIP function that, for the purpose of this calculation, makes the **ShipDateKey** relationship active.*
+   >**Note** This formula uses the CALCULATE function to modify the filter context.
+It’s the USERELATIONSHIP function that, for the purpose of this calculation, makes the **ShipDateKey** relationship active.

 3. On the **Measure tools** contextual ribbon, from inside the **Formatting** group, set the decimals places to **2**.